aweXpect/aweXpect/Docs/pages/docs/expectations/events.md

 ## Recording

 First, you have to start a recording of events.
-This can be done with the `.Record().Events()` extension method in the "aweXpect.Events" namespace.
+This can be done with the `.Record().Events()` extension method in the "aweXpect.Recording" namespace.
 ```csharp
 class ThresholdReachedEventArgs(int threshold = 0) : EventArgs
 {